Updated on June 30th, 2021 by Bob Ciura

 Its oil and gas producing properties are located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
 The trust has had a long and successful history.
 When the trust was formed in 1982, reserves were estimated at 9 million barrels of oil and 62 billion cubic feet of gas.

 The trust does not have a specified end date, but it would terminate if revenue from the royalty properties falls below $2 million per year, in any consecutive two-year period.
-Through the first quarter of 2020, Sabine reported declines in royalty income, distributable income, and distributable-income-per-share.
+In mid–May, SBR reported (5/14/21) financial results for the first quarter of fiscal 2021.
+The average realized price of gas rose 16% but the average realized price of oil decreased–24% over last year’s quarter.

 The biggest growth catalyst for Sabine is rising oil and gas prices.
 Supportive commodity prices are critical for the trust’s ability to generate higher royalty income, which yield higher distribution payouts.
-Average price per barrel rose 16% to $56.85 at the end of the first quarter.
-Oil production declined by 16% to 153,638 barrels in the first quarter.
+As oil and gas prices have risen over the first several months of 2021, this bodes well for Sabine over the remainder of the year.

 Sabine Royalty Trust pays a monthly distribution.
 The record date each month is usually the 15th day.